 Teacher candidates in the Master in Teaching program benefit from two full-time, 10-week, student teaching experiences.
 Consistent with our goals for graduate-level teacher preparation, the winter quarter is provided between the two student teaching assignments for personal reflection, continued growth in classroom teaching knowledge and skills, attention to professional activities and development of a professional growth plan.

-The two student teaching internship placements are at different grade levels and in different schools, providing a well-rounded exposure to teaching in subject endorsement area/s with a variety of public school students.
-Candidates will be placed in classrooms where cooperating teachers have been identified by school districts as appropriate mentors for our teacher candidates.
+Having two internship placements at different grade levels and in different schools provides teaching experiences in subject endorsement area/s with a variety of public school students.
+Candidates are placed in classrooms where cooperating mentor teachers have been identified by school districts as appropriate mentors for our teacher candidates.
 One student teaching placement is in a diverse, urban setting.

-The second student-teaching assignment generally begins in early spring and continues toward the end of the academic year.
-With this second student-teaching opportunity, candidates will be able to (a) build upon previous teaching experiences, (b) gain an understanding of how teachers organize the curriculum in the closing months of the school year and (c) make comparisons between different school settings and grade levels and (d) demonstrate ability to gain entry and get to know the assets in new communities.
+The second assignment begins in early spring and continues toward the end of the academic year.
+With this second opportunity, candidates: (a) enhance their teaching practices, (b) gain an understanding of how teachers organize the curriculum in the closing months of the school year (c) make comparisons between different school settings and grade levels and (d) demonstrate ability to gain entry and get to know the assets in new communities.

-The narrative evaluation of student-teaching performance is based on the Evergreen faculty supervisor’s observations in combination with the assessment of the cooperating classroom teacher.
-We use a nationally recognized assessment methodology that we have adapted for pre-service teacher education), which is one of the 3 assessment models used in Washington State for continuing teachers.
-As required by the state of Washington, candidates must demonstrate a positive impact on their students’ learning.
+The narrative evaluation of student teaching performance is based on the Evergreen faculty supervisor’s observations in combination with the assessment of the cooperating mentor teacher.
+We use Danielson’s model for assessment (adapted for pre-service teacher education), which is one of the 3 assessment models used in Washington State for continuing teachers.
+As required by the state of Washington, candidates must demonstrate a positive impact on student learning.
 They must also pass a state-required Teacher Performance Assessment (edTPA) administered and evaluated by Pearson to be recommended for certification.

 Location and Schedule